Advertiser disclosure

 Your first credit card will typically start with a relatively low limit.
 However, as you continue using your card paying off your statements on time, your line of credit will increase.
 Although this may raise your potential for risk, it can also come in handy when you’re in a bind.

 Whether you’re stuck in the city and need to order an Uber or you need groceries before your next paycheck, you never know when you’re going to need money ahead of time.
-Knowing you always have funds at your disposal can give you a sense of security throughout your day-to-day.
+Knowing you always have funds at your disposal can give you a sense of security throughout your day-to-day life.

 Drawbacks of using a credit card